Glossary of Formal Languages and Compilation

 Nesting

-a structural property of context-free languages — an element can contain other elements of the same type, to arbitrary depth.
+a structural property of context-free languages — an element can contain other elements of the same type, to an arbitrary depth.
 This is the key to Type 2.

 → See M2